Norfolk Southern says cost of fiery Ohio derailment doubles to $803 million as cleanup continues - The Boston Globe

 Advertisement

-The average speed of Norfolk Southern’s trains reached 21.5 mph this month on average, coming close to the 21.8 mph it recorded before the derailment in January.
+The average speed of Norfolk Southern’s trains reached 21.5 mph this month on average, coming close to the 21.8 mph it recorded before the derailment.

+Railroad executives expect they’ll be able to regain some of their lost business as service continues to improve.
+But Edward Jones analyst Jeff Windau said there will continue to be pressure on Norfolk Southern’s profits because of weak intermodal shipments, and the sharp decline in fuel surcharge and equipment storage fees the railroad had been charging.

+“There’s definitely some challenges to work through in the near term,” Windau said.
+And he said there will continue to be a spotlight on Norfolk Southern’s efforts to improve safety in the wake of the Ohio derailment.